Floyd Mayweather Jr.: Mayweather vs. Corrales

+Mayweather vs. Hernández

 On May 26, 2001, Mayweather, fighting in his hometown of Grand Rapids, pounded out a 12-round unanimous decision over future IBF super featherweight titleholder Carlos Hernández to retain his WBC super-featherweight title.
 Calling it "one of the toughest nights of my career", the 130-pound champion overcame injuries in both hands to improve his record to 26–0.
 "He is a very, very tough fighter," Mayweather said of the challenger, whose record fell to 33–3–1.
 "I'm disappointed in my performance."
 Mayweather suffered the first knockdown of his career when he hit Hernández with a left hook in round six, which caused him sufficient pain that he dropped his injured left hand to the canvas.
 He wasn't hit, but was given a standing eight-count by the referee.

+Mayweather vs. Chávez

 Mayweather's last fight in the super-featherweight division was against future super featherweight and lightweight titleholder Jesús Chávez.
 Chávez was the WBC's top-ranked contender and came into the fight with a 31-bout winning streak.
 This was Mayweather's eighth defense of the WBC super-featherweight title, which he had held for more than three years.
 He won when Chávez's corner stopped the fight after round nine.
 Mayweather had such difficulty making weight for this fight that he did not eat for four days before the weigh-in.
 Chávez stated after the fight, "He's [Mayweather] the champ!
 And now I become his number-one fan".

 Mayweather commented after the fight, "Although it will take some time to make the match, I want to fight Kostya Tszyu".
 Tszyu, an Australian-based Russian, by then had established himself as the best light welterweight in the world.
 Mayweather did not get a chance to fight Tszyu, but went on to fight Ricky Hatton (who defeated Tszyu and won his Ring light welterweight championship).
 By the end of 2001, Mayweather was still ranked The Ring #1 super featherweight and #5 best pound-for-pound boxer in the world.